Once you’ve enrolled in your subjects, you are ready to start building your class timetable for your first semester.

 You can select your preferred class times for your enrolled subjects any time during the preference entry period.

 Class options will change throughout this period, and new class times may become available.
-To ensure you don’t miss out on new class options, remember to review your preferences at least one week before the preference entry period closes.
+To ensure you don’t miss out on new class options, remember to review your preferences just before the preference entry period closes.
 You can change your preferences until the preference entry deadline.

 If you enrol in a subject after the preference entry period has closed, you can allocate yourself directly into available classes when the 'review and adjust period' opens.